- About Us

 Ann Osuji – Active early member of the Library Committee; used her position in the university library to donate disused furniture still being used today; introduced book repair activities. shown here (center right rear) on excursion to zoo.

-Ebele Maduewesi (deceased) – One of the earliest and most active committee members and library volunteers; a very supportive president of the University Women’s Association (1987-90); Children’s Centre Committee chair from 1997-99.
+Ebele Maduewesi (1938-2016) – One of the earliest and most active committee members and library volunteers; a very supportive president of the University Women’s Association (1987-90); Children’s Centre Committee chair from 1997-99.
 As president of UWA she initiated the linkage between the Children’s Centre Library and Department of Library and Information Science; served as chair for 25th anniversary celebrations (in blue dress) and resumed a key leadership role in UWA and the Committee after her retirement to Nsukka.

-Judy Osuala (deceased) – Active member, organizer of activities and chair of sub-committees from her arrival on campus in 1980 until her death in December 2006; early member of the Library Committee; leading participant in long vacation activities such as sewing, art, caring for others, and learning skills, as well as a coordinator for the annual Christmas caroling and chair of the equipment sub-committee (2004-2006).
+Judy Osuala (d.
+2006) – Active member, organizer of activities and chair of sub-committees from her arrival on campus in 1980 until her death in December 2006; early member of the Library Committee; leading participant in long vacation activities such as sewing, art, caring for others, and learning skills, as well as a coordinator for the annual Christmas caroling and chair of the equipment sub-committee (2004-2006).
 A professor of adult education, Judy offered to donate her materials on women’s studies, a collection that has now been developed in her memory.

 Peris Maduka – Active member in the 1980s and early 1990s who made special contributions to the Motherless Babies Project through her position as coordinator of Social Work practicals.
 She also taught Kenyan dishes in cookery class, led excursions, and helped organize the Ecumenical Religious Activities Program (ERAP) from 1983-85.